WalterCouto/D2CE/readme.md

 ### Revision History
 **Version 2.11 (Feb 6, 2022)**<br>
-- Updated: Fix bug Gem convertor in Resurrected when new huffman code is of a different size then the original, the result caused game to crash on startup.<br>
+- Updated: Fix bug in Gem convertor in Resurrected when new huffman code is of a different size then the original, the result caused game to crash on startup.<br>
 <br>

 **Version 2.10 (Jan 18, 2022)**<br>